IgorKowalczyk/majo.exe/README.md

 1. 📜 **Attribution:**

    - **You are not allowed to claim authorship** or affiliation with the Majo.exe team.
-   - **Proper credit must be given** to the original author when hosting the bot.
+   - **Proper credit must be given** to the original author when hosting the project.
    - **You are not allowed to use the Majo.exe name or logo** in any way that implies affiliation with the Majo.exe team.

 2. 💻 **Hosting Rights:**